logo for volleyballadvisors.com

 Volleyball Drills Passing - One Common Technical Fault

-The most common fault on passing technique is the player heavily swings the ball with arms.
 A served ball approaches fast; therefore the player should never swing at the ball - it is enough just to place arms under the ball to direct the platform toward the target.

 Plenty of attention should be paid on arms to avoid swinging.
 If a player needs to put extra power behind her bump pass, it could be done by a very light push with legs, body and arms - still by keeping the arms almost steady - just by directing the ball with arms.